 All forms shall be submitted in the Word or Excel format as identified in the chart below.
-In addition, A PDF should be made of the entire submittal with the proper signing authority signature and submitted in addition to the original documents.
+In addition, A PDF should be made of the entire submittal with the proper signing authority signature (as required on the forms) and submitted in addition to the original documents.
+If revisions are requested by CDHE, the final CDHE requested and approved version is required to be re-signed and copied to CDHE and OSPB as indicated by the charts below.
 Photographs shall be submitted individually in one of the formats listed on the chart.
 Below is a summary of the required forms to submit a capital construction, capital renewal, or capital IT request for State funding: